thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 > both define a dialect called the "SpringStandard Dialect", mostly equivalent
 > to the Standard Dialect but with small adaptations to make better use of some
 > features in Spring Framework (for example, by using Spring Expression Language
-> instead of Thymeleaf's standard OGNL).
+> or SpringEL instead of the default OGNL).
 So if you are a Spring MVC user you are
 > not wasting your time, as almost everything you learn here will be of use in
 > your Spring applications.

-The Thymeleaf Standard Dialect can process templates in any mode, but is especially suited for web-oriented template modes (XHTML and HTML5 ones).
-Besides HTML5, it specifically supports and validates the following XHTML
-specifications: _XHTML 1.0 Transitional_, _XHTML 1.0 Strict_, _XHTML 1.0 Frameset_,
-and _XHTML 1.1_.

 Most of the processors of the Standard Dialect are _attribute processors_.
-This allows browsers to correctly display XHTML/HTML5 template files even before being processed, because they will simply ignore the additional attributes.
+This allows browsers to correctly display HTML template files even before being processed, because they will simply ignore the additional attributes.
 For example, while a JSP using tag libraries could include a fragment of code not directly displayable by a browser like: